 4. Improve diversity and inclusion

-Research has shown that companies with a diversity of race and gender in leadership roles have higher productivity and earnings
+Research has shown that companies with a diversity of race and gender in leadership roles have higher productivity and earnings.

 But employees from marginalized groups face challenges and obstacles that other employees don’t.
 For example, at non-diverse companies, people of color may not have many sponsorship offers or built-in mentors.

 A mentoring program can help close this gap and help your organization become more diverse and inclusive by creating opportunities for workers who were historically left out of leadership functions, like women and people of color.
+In turn, these employees bring a wider range of experiences and insights to the organization that help overcome marketplace hurdles, improve productivity, and increase earnings.
+Goals of mentorship programs should have a focus on improving diversity, equity, inclusion, and belonging in your organization.

 5. Attract and retain top talent

 Mentorship is a cost-effective method for attracting and retaining talent.
-In our experience, Randstad employees were 49% less likely to leave the company if they had participated in a mentoring program.
+In our experience, Randstad employees were 49% less likely to leave the company if they participated in a mentoring program.

 Companies that know how to run a mentorship program are bound to have a good reputation in their industry and among job seekers.
 Statistics show that younger workers value organizations that invest in them and offer growth opportunities.
 And LinkedIn has identified mentorship programs as the top area of focus in L&D for 2023.